Laiba-Noor/quranic-rag-hallucination-free/README.md

 - A timestamped `.json` file with the exact numbers.
 - A timestamped `.png` bar chart visualizing the same numbers.

-No images are otherwise produced by this pipeline — these are text-embedding models, not vision models, so `outputs/` only ever contains these two result types plus the saved model folders (`config.json`, `model.safetensors`, tokenizer files) written by the fine-tuning steps themselves.

-## Handoff to Sync Point 1

-When Member A delivers the verse-Tafsir pairs, replace the call to `load_placeholder_data()` in `b3_test_harness.py` with Member A's real data (same `{"anchor": ..., "positive": ...}` / `{"anchor": ..., "positive": ..., "negative": ...}` format) and re-run `run_finetuning()` from `b2_finetune_harness.py` — no other code changes needed.
+`b2_finetune_harness.py` — no other code changes needed.